[weglot_switcher]

 • how experienced the surgeon is with the respective procedure

-Surgery for an acoustic neuroma can sometimes make symptoms worse, as the vestibulocochlear nerve and other nearby nerves can be damaged.
-Compared to other treatment options, surgery is more likely to permanently damage your hearing and balance function.
+Surgery for an acoustic neuroma can sometimes worsen the symptoms, as the vestibulocochlear nerve and other nearby nerves may be damaged.
+Compared to other treatment options, surgery carries a higher risk of permanent hearing and balance function loss.

 Therapy option